-- 1) Rolling Stock means a revenue vehicle used in providing public transportation, including vehicles used for carrying passengers on fare-free services. - 2) Equipment means an article of nonexpendable, tangible property has a useful life of at least one year. - 3) Facilities means a building or structure that is used in providing public transportation - 4) Infrastructure means the underlying framework or structures that support a public transportation system.
+- 1) Rolling Stock A revenue vehicle used in providing public transportation, including vehicles used for carrying passengers on fare-free services. - 2) Equipment An article of nonexpendable, tangible property that has a useful life of at least one year. - 3) Facilities A building or structure that is used in providing public transportation - 4) Infrastructure The underlying framework or structures that support a public transportation system.